AlexanderAberg/heritage-housing/README.md

 We think that one of the reasons YearBuilt has a big effect because a new house is often in better condition, that can also be a reason why a house from 1940 has about the same SalePrice as one from 1960.
 The YearRemodAdd also has a decently high correlation, but much less because a variety of the quality of the house work, while a new house has to a big degree professionals building the house.

+## Technologies Used
+Education Tool- From the people at Code Institute.
+The project - The base used from Code Institute.
+Mockup - Generated at amiresponsive
+GitHub for storing the project and deploying it
+GitHub CodeSpaces for project development
+Render for deploying the app.
+Kaggle for the dataset.

 ## Images on data, graphs, plots etc.
 <img src="docs/plots/box_plot_price_by_OverallQual.png" alt='Overall Qual'>
 <img src="docs/plots/features_importance.png" alt='Features Importance'>